Putting the 'role' back in role-playing games since 2002.

 Does your health regen automatically?
 I did notice the player having some first-aid kits in his inventory, but he didn't seem to need to use those.

-They of course have a crafting system.
-Fucking hell, I'm so sick of crafting stuff in games.
-Every damn game in many genres has you picking up boring loot like "scrap", "wire", "tube", and that is so lame.
+Unfortunately, they just had to shoehorn some mundane crafting system into the game.
+So sick and tired of this shit.
+Every damn game in many genres has you picking up boring loot like "scrap", "wire", "tube", and that is so boring.
 Ugh!

 As an Amazon Associate, rpgcodex.net earns from qualifying purchases.